-Avoid, Spot, Treat: How to Keep Heat-Related Illness From Spoiling Summer FunPublished: Aug.
-3, 2020
+Avoid, Spot, Treat: How To Keep Heat-Related Illness From Spoiling Summer FunPublished: July 14, 2022

-One silver lining of COVID-19 is that many of us are spending more time outside, whether we’re taking walks, going to parks or exploring new hobbies like gardening and bike riding.
+With the arrival of summer, people are spending more time outside – taking walks, going to parks and exploring hobbies like gardening and bike riding.

 And as the sunshine beckons us outdoors, the combination of heat and humidity during these summer months can pose risks for those indoors and out.
 Here’s what you should know about heat stroke, heat exhaustion and other heat-related health issues.